Motorcycle engine – Understanding the different types

 2. Higher vibrations in top speed

-Within the two-cylinder engine, there are four types according to various configurations.
+In the two-cylinder engine, there are four configurations.

 1. Parallel Twin